Bulletin #1003, Preventing Eastern Equine Encephalitis (EEE) Virus in Maine

 Are other animals affected?

 Although some domestic animals have been shown to become antibody-positive to EEE (seroconversion), they are not considered to be at high risk of getting ill due to EEE.
-With the possible exception of pet birds, companion animals other than horses are not expected to get this disease.
-Though chickens and quail can be infected under experimental conditions, they are not expected to become infected under field conditions.
+With the possible exception of pet birds, companion animals other than horses and ratites are not expected to get this disease.
+Though chickens and quail can be infected under experimental conditions, they are not expected to become infected under natural conditions.
 In contrast, pheasants, pigeons, chukar partridges, turkeys, and ducks have been reported to contract EEE and to exhibit paralysis, depression, reduction in egg laying, and mortality in young birds.
 You should consult with your veterinarian about using any vaccine, and especially in a species for which it is not labeled.

 Will this simply go away?